PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_jetson_baseboard.md

 - 8V/3A Minimum
   - Depends on Usage and Peripherals

-For development on the board it isrecommended to have the power supply as well:
+For development on the board it is recommended to have the power supply as well:

 - [Power Adapter for Jetson Orin](https://holybro.com/products/power_adapter_for_jetson_orin)